microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ## DESCRIPTION
 Updates the name or description of a Power BI workspace.
-Currently only -Scope Organization is supported.
-You must have logged in previously before, using Login-PowerBIServiceAccount.
+Only workspaces in the new workspace experiences preview are supported.
+Only -Scope Organization is supported and you must have administrator rights (such as Office 365 Global Administrator or Power BI Service Administrator) to call this command.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES